reimida/NXPLPC1768_EmbeddedC/README.md

 ## Notes
 * The `asciilib.crf`, `core_cm3.crf` etc. files are cross-reference files generated by the Keil IDE.
 * `JLink Regs CM3.txt`, `JLinkLog.txt`, `JLinkSettings.ini` are related to the J-Link debugger.
-* `ExtDll.iex` is likely an initialization file for an external DLL, possibly for debugging or simulation.
+* `ExtDll.iex` is an initialization file for an external DLL, possibly for debugging or simulation.
 * `EventRecorderStub.scvd` is related to Keil's Event Recorder.

 ---

-*This README provides a detailed overview based on the available source files as of the last analysis.*